 Bechstein pianos are known for their singular level of clarity, from the bass to the treble.
 The D 282 attests to the Bechstein clarity better than any other piano they build.
 The biggest reason for this clarity is due to the sheer precision of construction and design.
-Even if you took the finest materials possible, if the design is lacking and the construction is not perfectly executed, this level of clarity will simply not be achieved.
+An imperfect design or imperfectly executed construction will compromise even the finest of materials, sacrificing clarity.